 Deciding on holiday music to include on your radio station can seem challenging.
 Of course, you can likely come up with a pretty long list of holiday classics that you want to include.
 However, you can't stop there because you don't want your holiday programming to get repetitive and replicate most other stations.
 So, how do you go about the research to find new holiday tracks?
 We've got the lowdown on all of the best places to find a variety of tracks to keep your holiday programming unique.

-With that said, there are lots of resources for finding a variety of holiday songs for your station.
-Let's get into them.
+With that said, there are plenty of resources for finding a variety of holiday songs for your station.
+Let's get into them:

 - Billboard has a handful of holiday charts that can be great resources for staying on top of holiday song trends.
 Each year, many artists release new holiday music and typically a couple songs resonate as new holiday classics.
 The Billboard Holiday 100 chart is a great place to stay on top of these new holiday classics.
-Note that access to the Billboard Holiday 100 and most of their other holiday charts is limited to their Billboard Pro membership, which gives you access to all of Billboard's content that could be helpful for programming all year long.
+Note that access to the Billboard Holiday 100 and most of their other holiday charts is limited to their Billboard Pro membership, which is a paid subscription that gives you access to all Billboard content (which could be helpful for programming purposes year-round).
 For more info on the Billboard Pro membership and to sign up, see this page.

 - Wikipedia is a fantastic resource, especially when it comes to looking through discographies and finding music.
 Aside from artist discographies, there are holiday lists, Christmas and regional holiday music pages, and a variety of other holiday pages that can lead you to new holiday music.
 The information is endless, so just start somewhere and let yourself follow the trail from the original search.